Geoff Lawson (cricketer): Domestic cricket career

-In the Sheffield Shield competition, he captained New South Wales between 1988 and 1992, leading the team to the title in the 1991–92 final, his final first-class game.
+In the Sheffield Shield competition, he captained New South Wales between 1988 and 1992, leading the team to the final in the 1991–92 season, his final first-class game.
 In all, he captured 395 wickets for NSW.
 His positive, aggressive captaincy influenced NSW colleagues and future Australian captains Mark Taylor and Steve Waugh.
 He had a brief playing stint for Lancashire in the English County Championship.

 Coaching career

 Between 1995 and 1997, Lawson was coach of the NSW team.
 On 16 July 2007, he was appointed as coach of the Pakistan cricket team for two years, becoming the third foreigner to take on the role.
 On 20 October 2008, Pakistan Cricket Board chairman Ijaz Butt stated Lawson's contract would not be renewed once his term finishes in April 2009 stating "We have no utility for Lawson."
 He was subsequently sacked on 24 October 2008.

 He describes the time he lived as an Australian in Lahore as "enjoyable."